jcer10/MLDM_Project1/README.md

 ### Data Set
 The data set was obtained from the UC Irvine Machine Learning Repository.
 The specific data set can be downloaded from the following link https://archive.ics.uci.edu/ml/machine-learning-databases/spambase/.
 The uncompressed zip folder can be directly added to the working directory.

+### Data Handling
-The function "get_df()" is in charge of creating a pandas dataframe from the files inside the spambase folder (the spambase.data and spambase.names).
-The function df_to_arrays creates a python dict containing the standard representation variables used in the course, including: X, attributes, N, M
+The function `get_df()` is in charge of creating a pandas dataframe from the files inside the spambase folder (the spambase.data and spambase.names).
+The function `df_to_arrays()` creates a python dict containing the standard representation variables used in the course (including: X, attributes, N, M, y, classNames, C).
+Using this representation makes it easy to apply the various tools in the 02450 Toolbox on a this dataset.